 Online Sacred Music Programs

-In 2018-2019, 162 schools offered a sacred music program of some type.
+In the 2020-2021 academic year, 158 schools offered some type of sacred music program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (1-2 years)||6||1|

 |Doctor’s Degree (Research)||8||1|

 Is a Degree in Sacred Music Worth It?